brunopbaffonso/assertchris.io/posts/2018-10-24-building-something-new.md

 intro: I’ve been building this blog, for a few days now, and it’s been a fun experience.
 This is partly because it’s an asynchronous application, and partly because it uses /a lot/ of preprocessing.
 ---

 I’ve been building this blog, for a few days now, and it’s been a fun experience.
-This is partly because it’s an asynchronous application, and partly because it uses /a lot/ of preprocessing.
+This is partly because it’s an asynchronous application, and partly because it uses _a lot_ of preprocessing.

 I thought it would be interesting for me to describe how it is put together, in an ad-hoc sort of series.
 In the series, I’ll show bits of code and links to libraries I’ve used.
 I’ll talk about why I’ve chosen to do things in certain ways, and what I could improve (short of deleting everything and starting over with a mature framework).